djgroen/flee/doc/FleeCSVTutorial.md

 ### 6. Creating the validation data directory

 Before starting any simulations, you will first have to specify the data you wish to validate against.
-You can specify csv file names for each camp/destination locations by creating data_layout_refugee.csv in the following format:
+You can specify csv file names for each camp/destination locations by creating data_layouT.csv in the following format:

 <table>
   <tr>